-The students work with their data and make several different evaluations and try various approaches to describe the system based on different assumptions and starting points.
-(For instance, they could assume the mass is known/calculated, measure the frequency and calculate the stiffness.)
+The students work with their data and try various approaches to describe the system based on different assumptions and starting points.
+For instance, they could assume the mass is known/calculated, measure the frequency and calculate the stiffness.
 The students often only take the minimum number of steps to find a solution.
-However, many forget to proceed further to check to make sure that the solution obtained is reasonable (is the assumed mass reasonable?).
+However, many forget to proceed further to check to make sure that the solution obtained is reasonable (is the assumed mass reasonable? -or- how could that little spring possibly be 40,000 lb/in?).
 While the results of the natural frequency may compare, the physical characteristics of the system may not be believable.